 - View the course outline for BTNY 301

 - Global perspective, Communication, Cultural understanding, Environmental literacy,

 Students who learn successfully in this paper will:

 - Appreciate that system and organismal perspectives are complementary views for studying the dynamics of plants

-- Be able to articulate the fundamental theories of vegetation dynamics
+- Be able to articulate the fundamental theories of plant ecology

 - Experience how theory can be used to develop solutions to applied issues